isomerpages/sportsg-corp/media-centre/media-release/_posts/2014-09-01-post-Team Singapore Begins Journey Towards The Asian Games and The Asian Para Games.md

 **About Team Singapore**<br>
 Team Singapore is a shared identity for all Singaporeans, where sport is the national language.
 It represents the unique connection between our athletes and every other Singaporean – young or old, as they embark on a sporting journey as one.
 Team Singapore is one big family inspiring one another through sport.
 It is a relationship that extends beyond the sporting fraternity, and beyond the major Games.
 Team Singapore is about living better lives as we embody values inherent in sport: a winning spirit, an appreciation for teamwork, a commitment to purpose, the importance of ethical behaviour and a love for our country.

-For further information on Team Singapore, please visit [www.teamsingapore.sg/home](https://www.teamsingapore.sg/home)
+For further information on Team Singapore, please visit [Team Singapore](https://www.teamsingapore.sg/home)
 <br>
-Follow Team Singapore's action on Facebook at [www.facebook.com/TeamSG](www.facebook.com/TeamSG) and #ourteamsg on Instagram
+Follow Team Singapore's action on Facebook at [facebook.com/TeamSG](www.facebook.com/TeamSG) and #ourteamsg on Instagram

 **About Singapore National Olympic Council**<br>
 The Singapore National Olympic Council (SNOC) is the national nonprofit organisation that coordinates the selection of Singaporean athletes for competition at the major games such as the Olympic Games, the Youth Olympic Games, the Asian Games, the Asian Youth Games, the Commonwealth Games and the Southeast Asian Games.
 Singapore's involvement in the Games is resolutely anchored in the Olympic ideals that were first espoused by Baron Pierre de Coubertin, the founder of the modern Olympic Games, in 1894.

-For more information, please visit [www.singaporeolympics.com](https://www.singaporeolympics.com/)
+For more information, please visit [Singapore National Olympic Council](https://www.singaporeolympics.com/)

 **About Sport Singapore**<br>
 As the national sports agency, Sport Singapore’s core purpose is to inspire the Singapore spirit and transform Singapore through sport.
 Through innovative, fun and meaningful sporting experiences, our mission is to reach out and serve communities across Singapore with passion and pride.
 With Vision 2030 – Singapore’s sports master plan, our mandate goes beyond winning medals.
 Sport Singapore uses sport to create greater sporting opportunities and access, more inclusivity and integration as well as broader development of capabilities.
 At Sport Singapore, we work with a vast network of public-private-people sector partners for individuals to live better through sport.

-To find out more, visit our websites [www.sportsingapore.gov.sg](http://www.sportsingapore.gov.sg/) and [www.myactivesg.com](http://www.myactivesg.com/).<br>Follow us at [www.facebook.com/SingaporeSports](http://www.facebook.com/SingaporeSports) and [www.youtube.com/SingaporeSports](http://www.youtube.com/SingaporeSports).<br>For photographs, go to [www.flickr.com/ssc-sportsphotography](http://www.flickr.com/ssc-sportsphotography).
+To find out more, visit our websites [sportsingapore.gov.sg](http://www.sportsingapore.gov.sg/) and [myactivesg.com](http://www.myactivesg.com/).<br>Follow us at [facebook.com/SingaporeSports](http://www.facebook.com/SingaporeSports) and [youtube.com/SingaporeSports](http://www.youtube.com/SingaporeSports).<br>For photographs, go to [SSC Sports Photography](http://www.flickr.com/ssc-sportsphotography).

 **About Singapore National Paralympic Council**<br>
 Formed on 23 June 2008, the Singapore National Paralympic Council (SNPC) is the sole national body recognised by the International Paralympic Committee (IPC) to represent disability sports in Singapore.
 The SNPC takes over the reins of selecting elite athletes with disability for IPC-sanctioned competitions from the Singapore Disability Sports Council (SDSC), such as the Paralympic Games, Commonwealth Games, Asian Para Games, ASEAN Para Games and Asian Para Games.